hqhoang/moodle-block_massaction/README.txt

 RELEASE NOTE
+[2016052401]
+- Moved the string displayed when Javascript is disabled into the language file.
 [2016052400]
 - Enabled the block to inform the user, when Javascript is disabled, that Javascript is required in order to use the block